 Soil, Water and Environment

 Soil, water and the environment are of major concern at all levels of society from local authorities to international organisations.
-This Master’s degree will prepare you to work as a soil/water expert at public authorities at various levels, within consultancy or to continue a career within research.
+This Master’s degree will prepare you to work as a soil/water expert at public authorities at various levels.

 Welcome to the new programme page for Soil, Water and Enviroment, former Soil and Water Management.